-This Labor Management Procedures (LMP) has been prepared for the Yemen Food Security Response and Resilience Project (P176129), which will ensure compliance with Environmental and Social Standard on Labor and Working Conditions (ESS2) and Community Safety and Health (ESS4) of the World Bank's Environmental and Social Framework (ESF) and the national legislation and regulations of the Government of Yemen, with the same overall risk rating consistent with the scope of the anticipated labor requirements and operational arrangements.
-Accordingly, the purpose of this LMP is to facilitate the planning and implementation of the project by identifying the main labor requirements, the associated risks, and the procedures and resources necessary to address the project-related labor issues.
-The LMP sets out general guidance relevant to different forms of labor but also issues and concerns that relate to COVID-19 considerations.
+This Labor Management Procedures (LMP) have been prepared under the parent fund of the YEMEN FOOD SECURITY RESPONSE AND RESILIENCE PROJECT (P176129) and updated for the additional financing for the project, which will ensure compliance with Environmental and Social Standard on Labor and Working Conditions (ESS2) and Community Safety and Health (ESS4) of the World Bank's Environmental and Social Framework (ESF) and the national legislation and regulations of the Government of Yemen, with the same overall risk rating consistent with the scope of the anticipated labor requirements and operational arrangements.
+Accordingly, the purpose of this updated LMP is to facilitate the planning and implementation of the project by identifying the main labor requirements, the associated risks, and the procedures and resources necessary to address the project-related labor issues.
+The updated LMP sets out general guidance relevant to different forms of labor but also issues and concerns that relate to COVID-19 considerations.